erikyao/erikyao.github.io/_posts/2015-04-21-cpp-function-object.md

 - **Generator**: Takes no arguments.
 The standard library provides one generator, the function `rand()` declared in `<cstdlib>`, and has some algorithms, such as `generate_n()`, which apply generators to a sequence.
 - **Unary Function**: Takes a single argument.
 ReturnType includes `void`.
 - **Binary Function**: Takes two arguments.
 ReturnType includes `void`.
-- **Unary Predicate**: A Unary Function that returns a bool.
+- **Unary Predicate**: A Unary Function that returns a `bool`.
-- **Binary Predicate**: A Binary Function that returns a bool.
+- **Binary Predicate**: A Binary Function that returns a `bool`.

+有些算法要求 binary predicate 要满足 strict weak order 的定义，参考 [Special Relations / Combinations of Properties](/math/2023/12/18/relation-math-and-asymptotic-notations#136-special-relations--combinations-of-properties):
-- **Strict Weak Ordering**: A binary predicate that allows for a more general interpretation of “equality.”
+    - It allows for a more general interpretation of “equality.”
 Some of the standard containers consider two elements equivalent if neither is less than the other (using `operator<`).
 This is important when comparing floating-point values, and objects of other types where `operator==` is unreliable or unavailable.
-This notion also applies if you want to sort a sequence of data records (structs) on a subset of the struct’s fields.
+    - This notion also applies if you want to sort a sequence of data records (structs) on a subset of the struct’s fields.
 That comparison scheme is considered a strict weak ordering because two records with equal keys are not really “equal” as total objects, but they are equal as far as the comparison you’re using is concerned.

 ## 3. Standard function objects